Pool pump rebate

 7am - 5pm Saturday & Sunday

-Each Ku-ring-gai Library has several of these Save Power Kits available to borrow, which include a plug-in power meter and an instruction manual detailing how to use it to measure energy consumption of plug-in appliances.
+Each Ku-ring-gai Library has several of these save power kits available to borrow, which include a plug-in power meter and an instruction manual detailing how to use it to measure energy consumption of plug-in appliances.
 You can use this power meter to measure your pool pump consumption before and after you install a new pump.

 Contact us